CMM 695D - Human Genetic Disease Colloquium

 CHEM 523A - Bioanalytical chemistry

-3 credit hours, taught fall semester in odd numbered years.
+3 credit hours, taught fall semester in odd-numbered years.
 Staff

-Course description: Bioanalytical chemistry covers the principles behind the essential measurements used for analysis of biological systems, including but not limited to separations, mass spectrometry, microarrays, immunoassays, and DNA sequencing.
+Course description: Bioanalytical chemistry covers the principles behind the essential measurements used for the analysis of biological systems, including but not limited to separations, mass spectrometry, microarrays, immunoassays, and DNA sequencing.
 The current literature is examined to understand today's research questions in bioanalysis, developments in the biotech industry, and opportunities to have a creative impact on improving human health.

 ABE 587 - Metagenomics: From Genes to Ecosystems